Social Communication Curriculums for Speech Therapy

 • Using Perspective Taking to Resolve Conflicts and Misunderstandings

 * Age ranges represent when children typically master these skills.
-However, older children/teens who are missing these skills may still need to work on them as well.
+However, this program can help older children/teens with these skills as well.

 Emotional Regulation and Self-Advocacy Curriculum:

-• Has trouble self-calming when upset
+• Have trouble self-calming when upset

 This Curriculum is broken down into three levels: